arobase-che/remark-attr/README.md

 # remark-attr

-This plugin add support of custom attributes to Markdown syntax.
+This plugin adds support of custom attributes to Markdown syntax.

-For **security reasons**, this plugin use [html-element-attributes](https://github.com/wooorm/html-element-attributes).
+For **security reasons**, this plugin uses [html-element-attributes](https://github.com/wooorm/html-element-attributes).
 The use of JavaScript attributes (onload for example) is not allowed by default.

 ## Default Syntax